 Founded Nomadic Press, publisher of 26 chapbooks, a children’s book (distributed by University of Alaska Press and University of Chicago Press), a poetry collection, two audiotapes, 9 CDs.

-With Barton College writer-in-residence, Jim Clark, established Writers Who Play—produced seven concerts at annual AWP (Association of Writers and Writing Programs) conference; at 2008 New York City conference and 2009 Chicago conference was an official contributing sponsor.
+With Barton College writer-in-residence, Jim Clark, established Writers Who Play—produced eight concerts at annual AWP (Association of Writers and Writing Programs) conference; at 2008 New York City conference and 2009 Chicago conference was an official contributing sponsor.

 Puffin Foundation Artist’s Grant: February 2020, February 2009, February 2007, February 2004, February 1997.